Scholz's balancing act just got harder after German state election | Politics

 Scholz's SPD lost a regional election in North Rhine-Westphalia (NRW), Germany's most populous state, to the conservative Christian Democrats (CDU) on Sunday - a setback for the chancellor after just five months in office.
 The result reflected voter frustration with Scholz's cautious leadership, but the contrasting fortunes of his coalition allies will make it harder for him to respond by staking out strong positions.

 "Scholz will come under pressure to change tack," said Naz Masraff at political risk consultancy Eurasia.
-While the Greens surged in the western state and the liberal Free Democrats (FDB) suffered a defeat their leader called "disastrous", both junior coalition partners have pressured Scholz to send Ukraine more heavy weapons, looking to Ukraine policy to either capitalize on their momentum or to reverse their sagging fortunes.
+While the Greens surged in the western state and the liberal Free Democrats (FDP) suffered a defeat their leader called "disastrous", both junior coalition partners have pressured Scholz to send Kiyv heavy weapons, looking to Ukraine policy to either capitalize on their momentum or to reverse their sagging fortunes.

-His own Social Democrats, however, long advocated Western rapprochement with Russia prior to the war in Ukraine and many in the party are reticent about stepping up arms supplies to Ukraine now.
+His own Social Democrats, however, long advocated Western rapprochement with Russia and many in the party remain reticent about stepping up arms supplies to Ukraine now.
 His party is sensitive, though, to voters' inflation concerns, which Scholz's government has failed to assuage despite a debt-fuelled spending spree.

-The CDU won an election in the northern state of Schleswig-Holstein the previous weekend, a boost to the party of former Chancellor Angela Merkel, which lost in federal elections last year after 16 years in power.
-After the North Rhine-Westphalia result, CDU leader Friedrich Merz declared: "The CDU is back."

 Carsten Nickel at Teneo, a political risk consultancy, said it was early days, with the next federal election not due until 2025.
 "We need to see how this pans out," he said.
-Scholz is playing the long game and faces no immediate threat.
+With no immediate threat, Scholz could afford playing the long game.

-"Scholz is still trying to make a long term bet on finding the centre ground," Nickel added, noting that Germans were divided over his handling of the Ukraine crisis.
-(Writing by Paul Carrel Editing by Tomasz Janowski)
+"Scholz is still trying to make a long term bet on finding the centre ground," Nickel said, noting that Germans were divided over his handling of the Ukraine crisis.
+(Additional reporting by Thomas Escritt Writing by Paul Carrel Editing by Tomasz Janowski)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)